METS-Programme/ugandaemr-datamigrations-scripts/README.md

 We will add all the concepts and descriptions which you can then edit to just add the corresponding column in the data

+### Assumptions

+mysql-python must be installed
+You already have a running UgandaEMR

 ### The import process

 ```python